-This peak dominates the central mid-western region of
+This peak dominates the central mid-western region

 Tasmania.
 It is visible from the ocean and its angled profile gave rise